Strawberry Prosecco Cake

 Recipes for Le Creuset Kugelhopf cake tin

-However, as well as the iconic stoneware and cast iron cookware that Le Creuset are famous for they also have wonderful range of bakeware.
-As a cake fan the first piece I chose to try out was the Kugelhopf cake tin.
+However, as well as the iconic stoneware and cast iron cookware that Le Creuset are famous for they also have a lovely range of bakeware.
+As a cake fan, the first piece I chose to try out was the Kugelhopf cake tin.

 The Kugelhopf cake tin is similar to a Bundt cake tin.
 A decorative moulded tin that leaves the finished cake with a beautiful pattern which doesn’t need too much decorating.
 Most of the time it’s complete with just a sprinkling of icing sugar.

-The Le Creuset cake tin is so super non stick, as a result the cake will slide out without any problem.
-The design includes two handles perfect to help you put it in and out the oven.
+The Le Creuset cake tin is so super non-stick, as a result, the cake will slide out without any problem.
+The design includes two handles perfect to help you put it in and out of the oven.
 To make this Strawberry Prosecco Cake I gave it a light brush with melted butter and a dust with flour.
 The cake came out of the tin without effort and looked incredible.

 How to use a Kugelhopf cake tin